 Go to the Russian language version of this page

-Print out the image of my Russian phonetic keyboard layout
+Print out the image of Russian phonetic keyboard layout you selected

-Section "Typing Russian (with system keyboard tools under non-Russian Windows)" of my site at http://WinRus.com explains how to force Windows to stop using as "RU" a standard Russian keyboard layout and start using so called phonetic (homophonic) layout where A-À, K-Ê, O-Î, ...
+Section "Typing Russian (with system keyboard tools" of this site explains how to tune-up Windows to start using as "RU" not a standard Russian keyboard layout, but so called phonetic (homophonic) layout:

 YaWert Phonetic Russian keyboard layout